Civil RightsHistory

 Harriet Tubman

 Harriet Tubman was a remarkable woman who dedicated her life to fighting for freedom and equality.
 Born into slavery in Maryland in the early 1820s, she escaped to freedom in 1849 and went on to become a conductor on the Underground Railroad, leading hundreds of slaves to freedom.
 She was also an abolitionist, a suffragist, and a Civil War nurse, and her legacy has inspired generations of activists and advocates for social justice.
 Tubman’s early life was defined by the horrors of slavery.
-She was born into a family of slaves, and as a child she was subjected to brutal treatment by her masters.
+She was born into a family of slaves, and as a child, she was subjected to brutal treatment by her masters.
 She was beaten, whipped, and forced to work long hours in the fields.
 Despite this, she never lost her spirit or her determination to escape to freedom.

 In 1849, Tubman escaped from slavery and made her way to Philadelphia, where she found work as a domestic servant.
-But she was not content to simply enjoy her own freedom – she was determined to help others escape from slavery as well.
-Over the course of the next decade, she made numerous trips back to the South, leading groups of slaves to freedom through the Underground Railroad.
+But she was not content to simply enjoy her freedom – she was determined to help others escape from slavery as well.
+Over the next decade, she made numerous trips back to the South, leading groups of slaves to freedom through the Underground Railroad.
 The Underground Railroad was not an actual railroad, but rather a network of safe houses and secret routes that slaves could use to escape to freedom.
 Tubman was one of the most famous conductors on the Railroad, and she became known as “Moses” to the slaves she led to freedom.
 She was fearless and determined, often risking her own life to help others escape.

 Tubman’s work on the Underground Railroad made her a hero among abolitionists and a target for slave owners.
 She was hunted by slave catchers, who offered rewards for her capture, but she always managed to evade them.
 In addition to her work on the Railroad, Tubman also served as a nurse during the Civil War, working in hospitals and caring for wounded soldiers.
 After the war, Tubman continued to fight for equality and justice.
 She was an advocate for women’s suffrage and worked alongside other suffragists like Susan B. Anthony and Elizabeth Cady Stanton.
 She also established a home for elderly African Americans in Auburn, New York, where she lived for much of her later life.